KhartesViewer/khartes/README.md

 *After a .obj file has been imported*

-The fragment shown in this figure (and in subsequent figures) was created by Hari_Seldon, a member of the Vesuvius Challenge Segmentation Team.
+The fragment shown in this figure (and in the subsequent figure) was created by Hari_Seldon, a member of the Vesuvius Challenge Segmentation Team.